-Authority: IC 13-14-8; IC 13-15-2; IC 13-15-3-1; IC 13-17-3-4; IC 13-17-3-11 Affected: IC 13-15-5-3; IC 13-17
+Authority: IC 13-14-8; IC 13-15-2; IC 13-15-3-1; IC 13-17-3-4; IC 13-17-3-11

 Sec.
-6. (a) Registrations, permits, modification approvals, and operating permit revisions issued under this article shall be subject to the following public notice requirements, except as otherwise required in this article.
+6. (a) Registrations, permits, modification approvals, and operating permit revisions issued under this article are subject to the following public notice requirements, except as otherwise required in this article.
 The commissioner shall notify the public of the opportunity to comment on the proposed approval or denial of the registration, permit, modification approval, or operating permit revision as follows:

-(1) The commissioner shall do the following:

-(A) Provide notice of the receipt of a permit or operating permit revision application to the following:

-- (i) The county executive of a county that is affected by the permit application. - (ii) The executive of a city that is affected by the permit application.

-(iii) The executive of a town council of a town that is affected by the permit application.
+- (1) The commissioner shall do the following: - (A) Provide notice of the receipt of a permit or operating permit revision application to the following: - (i) The county executive of a county that is affected by the permit application. - (ii) The executive of a city that is affected by the permit application. - (iii) The executive of a town council of a town that is affected by the permit application.